swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

   of the accessor's execution.
 - Capturing an immutable local binding into a nonescaping closure borrows the binding for the duration of the callee that receives the nonescaping closure.
+- Assigning into the "black hole" `_ = x` borrows the right-hand side of the assignment.

 ### Mutating operations